microsoft/vscode-docs/docs/java/java-project.md

 ## Working with JAR files

-If you just started to learn Java and don't have any clue what Maven or Gradle is, VS Code Java lets you work with JAR files directly without any build tools with `JAVA DEPENDENCIES` view.
+If you're just starting to learn Java and don't know what Maven or Gradle are, the Java extension lets you work with JAR files directly without any build tools through the **JAVA DEPENDENCIES** view.

 ### Adding external JAR

 You can use the Java Dependency Viewer to add any JAR file to your project.
-Go to `JAVA DEPENDENCIES` view, find the `Referenced Libraries` node and click the `+` icon:
+Go to the **JAVA DEPENDENCIE** view, find the **Referenced Libraries** node, and click the **+** button to add a JAR file:

 ![Add Dependency](images/java-project/manage-dependencies.gif)